Project Gemini. Putting a 253 into a TG Gemini.

 Re: Project Gemini.
 Putting a 253 into a TG Gemini.

-Motivation has been low the last few days but im loving the feedback from you guys so that's what helps me alongstock_gem wrote:I wish I had the motivation to post pictures and words strung together to make sentences after spending hours, even all day on my car.
+stock_gem wrote:I wish I had the motivation to post pictures and words strung together to make sentences after spending hours, even all day on my car. :lol:

 The way that pile of front end parts is arranged has given me an idea, when I get a mad ass shed, I'm going to mount a TG front end like that on the wall like an animal's head.